Table of Contents

 Important Note: For free plan accounts, once their event reaches 100 registrants/event, the host will not be able to take in more registration and would need to upgrade his/her plan to use the pay-as-you-go model.

 Pay as you go billing: Allow event registration beyond your plan.

 We understand that the event business is very tricky with a lot of unpredictability.

 Therefore, we wanted to help the event organizer maximize their event experience and not worry about anything by using pay-as-you-go billing to allow extra registrations beyond their limit.

 - The event organizer can control the registrant limit.
-If the organizer enables the pay-as-you-go switch, they will take as many extra registrations beyond their registration limit as possible.
-For example, if
+If the organizer enables the pay-as-you-go switch, this will take as many extra registrations beyond their registration limit as possible.

 - The event organizer will be charged on their linked credit cards.
 The invoice will be sent over email after the event has ended (if that particular event has got any extra registrations).

 Allowing extra registration beyond the plan limit can be enabled by the organizer in two ways:

 a) Community Dashboard.